nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <a name="U08"></a>
-**Use case: U08 - List recipe recommends**
+**Use case: U08 - List recipe recommendations**

 **MSS:**

 1. User chooses to list recipes recommendations.
-2. User requests for the recipes recommendation.
+2. User requests for the recipes recommendations.
 3. FRMS display the recipes.
 4. FRMS displays a confirmation message.